 Unusual Options Activity Insight: Plug Power

-Shares of Plug Power (NASDAQ:PLUG) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $33.16.
+Plug Power (NASDAQ:PLUG) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $34.15 following the option alert.

 - Sentiment: BULLISH